 While the NIH has conducted research to find treatments for Alzheimer's, the agency is also focused on advancing researchers' understanding of the risk factors, genetics, and biological mechanisms that drive dementia and expanding research on dementia care and care partner support.
-The NIA is currently conducting over 150 early and late stage clinical trials on non-pharmacological interventions, including exercise, brain stimulation, and cognitive training.
+The NIA is currently conducting over 150 early and late-stage clinical trials on non-pharmacological interventions, including exercise, brain stimulation, and cognitive training.
 Ongoing support also allows the NIH to further study the impact of blood pressure control, hearing aids, and other non-pharmacological interventions on Alzheimer's prevention and care.

 While recent NIH funding increases have laid the foundation for breakthroughs in diagnosis, treatment, and prevention, and enabled significant advances in understanding the complexities of Alzheimer's, there is still much left to be done.
 Recent actions targeting research funding and staffing - such as stalled funding to Alzheimer's Disease Research Centers (ADRCs) - will jeopardize scientific and medical progress.
 Funding and staffing capacity are critical to effectively and efficiently carry out research and public health programs.
 Delays and reductions have real consequences for the health of the American people.
-Alzheimer's Disease Research Centers are a rock solid foundation for the entire Alzheimer's and dementia research field.
-We are deeply concerned that stalled approval of funding to ADRCs will jeopardize scientific and medical progress.
-Additional delays to ADRC funding risk reducing or eliminating many research trials and scientific collaborations, training and advancement opportunities for researchers and clinicians, and dementia care throughout the region of each ADRC.
+Alzheimer's Disease Research field.
+We are deeply concerned that stalled approval of funding to ADRCs will jeopardize scientific and medical proyral of funding risk reducing or eliminating many research trials and scientific collaborations, training and advancement opportunities for researchers and clinicians, and dementia care throughout the region of each ADRC.
 We are at a critical moment for Alzheimer's research and treatment.
 More than ever, we must sustain the momentum we've created as a dementia research field.